 Union of two sets — both circles filled

-The union of two sets contains every element that appears in either set.
+The union of sets (the classic job of a union calculator) contains every element that appears in either set.
 Think of it as combining both lists and removing duplicates.
+In set notation: A ∪ B.

 For example, suppose Mary and Carlos are buying fruits and vegetables at a farmstand.
 Mary's basket contains: